shweta20039/shortme/README.md

 ```
 #### Capacity
 ----
-We use an Mysql `unsigned bigint` type to store the sequence id.
-According to the [Mysql doc](http://dev.mysql.com/doc/refman/5.7/en/integer-types.html) we can get `18446744073709551616` different integers.
+We use an Mysql `unsigned bigint` type to store the sequence counter.
+According
+ to the [Mysql doc](http://dev.mysql.com/doc/refman/5.7/en/integer-types.html) we can get `18446744073709551616` different integers.
 However, according to [Golang doc about `LastInsertId`](https://golang.org/pkg/database/sql/driver/#RowsAffected.LastInsertId) the returned auto increment integer can only be `int64` which will make the sequence smaller than `uint64`.
 Even through, we can still get `9223372036854775808` different integers and this will be large enough for most service.

-Supposing that  we consume `100,000,000` short urls one day, then the sequence id can last for `2 ** 63 / 100000000 / 365 = 252695124` years.
+Supposing that  we consume `100,000,000` short urls one day, then the
+sequence counter can last for `2 ** 63 / 100000000 / 365 = 252695124` years.

 #### Grant
 ----